Qlostridium/LSH-SOM/README.md

 # hello-world
 Hi everyone

-this is a little test to my fist repository on github :)
+First time on github so I try the simple functions as create new branch.   :)